Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 "processor": a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller;

-I. Processing the personal data of our members and of prospective members (information according to Article 13 DSGVO)
+I. Processing the personal data of creditors in insolvency proceedings, of our members, and of prospective members (information according to Article 13 DSGVO)

 Kreditschutzverband von 1870 ("we", "us") is an association with privileged standing for the protection of creditors in accordance with sec.
 266 Insolvency Code ("IO") and, in this capacity, is entitled to inform creditors during insolvency proceedings and to act as their authorised representative in insolvency proceedings (sec.
 253 IO).
 In this capacity, we also support courts and insolvency administrators in order to fulfil our tasks as an association for the protection of creditors in the manner defined by the law.

-1. Which data we process when members or prospective members send us an enquiry
+1. The data we process when members or prospective members send us an enquiry

-When members or prospective members send us an e-mail or call us by telephone, we process the personal data they specifically provide us with.
-When we are contacted by e-mail, we process the name of the sender, the sender's e-mail address and the content of the message and any attachments sent along with it.
-Let it be clear that we consider the unsolicited transmission of personal data in this manner to be an express consent allowing us to process this data in our effort to handle and accommodate requests submitted to us.
+When members or prospective members write to us or call us by telephone, we process the personal data they specifically provide us with.
+When we are contacted by e-mail, we process the name of the sender, the sender's e-mail address, and the content of the message as well as any attachments sent along with it.
+It should be noted that we consider the unsolicited transmission of personal data in this manner to be an express consent allowing us to process this data in our effort to handle and accommodate requests submitted to us.

 1.1.
 Purpose of this data processing

-This data is stored and processed by us for the purpose of handling enquiries from members or prospective members.
+We store and process this data for the purpose of handling enquiries from members or prospective members.

 The following provisions of the GDPR provide the lawful basis for this data processing: Article 6(1)(b) (necessary for performance of the contract) and Article 6(1)(f) (overriding legitimate interest consisting in achieving the aforementioned purposes).